 [dropcap style=’box’]T[/dropcap]he Whitney Classic is an endurance bicycling fundraiser for Summit Adventure.
 The funds raised in this annual event further the ministry of Summit Adventure.
 Over half of Summit Adventure’s annual budget is raised through donations.

 Summit Adventure is a non-profit Christian wilderness organization that uses adventure programming as a tool to challenge people of all ages and backgrounds to a spiritual, physical, emotional, and relational adventure.
-Funds raised will go toward Summit Adventure’s general fund, which includes programs for youth, families, schools, churches and individuals with disabilities.
+Funds raised will go directly toward Summit Adventure’s programs for youth, families, schools, churches and individuals with disabilities.

 Each rider is required to raise a minimum of $700 in pledges, which goes toward Summit Adventure’s annual budget.
 Fundraising incentive prizes, including bicycle components, gift cards, apparel, and other gear, are awarded at the evening closing event.